kotcrab/vis-ui/CONTRIBUTING.md

 We are glad that you would like to contribute to the Vis Project.
 Here are some guidelines that you should follow when making your contributions.

+Start by forking this repository, then learn [how to run Vis Projects from source code](https://github.com/kotcrab/VisEditor/wiki/Building-Vis-From-Source).

 #### Git commits messages
 * Use sentence case ("Added feature" not "added feature")
 * Don't use dots, exclamation or question marks at the end of commit message